 1. Make the chicken: Set your crock pot to low heat and add one cup of the chicken broth.
 Salt your chicken breasts on each side and add them to the crockpot.

-2. In a medium pan, saute the sliced onion in olive oil for a few min over medium heat, then add the garlic, preserved lemon, turmeric, cumin, coriander, salt, black pepper, red chili pepper, lemon juice, and cook for another 2 min, stirring constantly, until the spices are well incorporated.
+2. Heat a medium sized pan to medium heat.
+Add the olive oil and sliced onion and cook, stirring occasionally, for a few min or until softened.
+Add the garlic, preserved lemon, turmeric, cumin, coriander, salt, black pepper, red chili pepper, lemon juice, and cook for another 2 min, stirring constantly, until the spices are well incorporated.